khudgins/documentation/automation/deployment_configuration/tier.rst

 3. Run as User

-   The run as user controls the user enStratus will use to start the service.
+   The run as user controls the user Enstratius will use to start the service.

 4. Service Image